 Comparison with the corresponding diagram for correlated equilibrium distributions (Figure 2) shows that, among the attributes that are defined by a single set of fundamental properties of mechanisms, the implication relations for MEDs and CEDs are identical.
 However, this is not so for attributes that are defined by conjunction.
 For example, for MEDs, unlike for CEDs, the conjunction of S- and D-implementability does not imply S, I-implementability.
-This is demonstrated by Example 8 in Appendix C, which presents an MED that is both S- and D-implementable but is not S, I-implementable.
+This is demonstrated by Example 8 in Appendix C, which presents an MED that is both S- and D-implementable.
 The appendix also includes the proofs all the other results that are expressed by Figure 3.